nimaabaeian/semantic-memory-agent/README.md

                                         HTTP API  :8888
 ```

-1. **Watch** — the agent polls `./inbox/` every 5 seconds for new files.
+1. **Watch** — polls `./inbox/` every 5 seconds for new files.
 2. **Ingest** — each file is routed by type and sent to the `ingest_agent` with a social-episode-aware prompt.
-The agent extracts a structured memory and writes it to SQLite.
+Gemini extracts a structured memory and writes it to SQLite.
 3. **Consolidate** — every 30 minutes the `consolidate_agent` reads unconsolidated memories, finds cross-episode patterns, and writes a higher-level insight record.
-4. **Query** — the HTTP API or CLI lets you query memories and consolidation history at any time.
+4. **Query** — the HTTP API lets you query the generated memories and consolidation history at any time.

 ## Supported Input Types